Loxrel/DiscordTrophiesWidget/README.md

 # DiscordTrophiesWidget
 A way to actively and automatically see the amout of trophies you have in the current game your playing, and displaying them onto a custom widget on discord with the slide bar.
 You'll have the picture of the game, the name, the slider saying how much trohpies you have/Amout of trophies maximum and a little text saying your in game.

-**Exept for steam you need this run on the computer you're playing for it the work**
+**Exept for steam you need this run on the computer you're playing for it the work** **Tuto made on and for Windows so for linux users only Steam should work sorry**

 For now I only have Steam and GOG enabled but I'm working on getting other platforms done.